 Best Keyword Difficulty Tool for Small Businesses

-When it comes to keyword difficulty tools to check keyword difficulty, there are many tools available for SEO review.
+When it comes to ranking difficulty tools used to evaluate search competition, there are many options available for SEO review.
 But let’s focus on one that stands out for small businesses: SpyFu.
 What makes SpyFu particularly valuable is its foundation in competitive intelligence.
-From day one, it was built to help you understand not just your keywords, but how you stack up against your competition over time.
+From day one, it was built to help you understand not just your search terms, but how you stack up against your competition over time.

-Let’s walk through how to use SpyFu as your keyword difficulty tool to check keyword difficulty and find opportunities for your business.
+Let’s walk through how to use SpyFu as your ranking difficulty tool to evaluate search competition and find opportunities for your business.

 How to Check Keyword Difficulty